binhq/apis/README.md

 # BinHQ APIs

-This repository contains the contracts for public BinHQ APIs in the form of [Protocol Buffers](https://developers.google.com/protocol-buffers/) (version 3), which is Google's Interface Definition Language (IDL).
+This repository contains the contracts for BinHQ APIs (both public and private) in the form of [Protocol Buffers](https://developers.google.com/protocol-buffers/) (version 3), which is Google's Interface Definition Language (IDL).